-Number of Studies (Design) Risk of Bias Inconsistency Indirectness Imprecision Publication Bias Upgrade Considerations Quality (Design) RISK UI DIdS inconsistency mullectiless imprecision Publication Blas Opgrade Considerations Quanty Outcomes measu ired Q-TFA 3 (observational) No serious limitations No serious limitations No serious limitations No serious limitations Not detected None $\oplus \oplus$ Low 6MWT 2 (observational) No serious limitations No serious limitations No serious limitations No serious limitations Not detected None ⊕⊕ Low TUG 2 (observational) No serious limitations No serious limitations No serious limitations No serious limitations Not detected None $\oplus \oplus Low$ SF-36 physical co omponent summa ry 2 (observational) No serious limitations No serious limitations No serious limitations No serious limitations Not detected None $\oplus \oplus$ Low SF-36 mental con nponent summary , 1 (observational) No serious limitations No serious limitations No serious limitations No serious limitations Not detected None ⊕⊕ Low Infection 8 (observational) No serious limitations No serious limitations No serious limitations No serious limitations Not detected Other considerations (+2) ^a ⊕⊕⊕⊕ Higl Bone fracture 6 (observational) No serious limitations No serious limitations No serious limitations No serious limitations Not detected Other considerations (+2) ^a ⊕⊕⊕⊕ Higl Explant 7 (observational) No serious limitations No serious limitations No serious limitations No serious limitations Not detected Other considerations (+2) ^a ⊕⊕⊕⊕ Higl Device mechanic al complications 6 (observational) No serious limitations No serious limitations No serious limitations No serious limitations Not detected Other considerations (+2) ^a ⊕⊕⊕⊕ Higl
+Number of Studies (Design) Risk of Bias Inconsistency Indirectness Imprecision Publication Bias Upgrade Considerations Quality Outcomes measu ured Q-TFA 3 (observational) No serious limitations No serious limitations No serious limitations No serious limitations Not detected None $\oplus \oplus$ Low 6MWT 2 (observational) No serious limitations No serious limitations No serious limitations No serious limitations Not detected None ⊕⊕ Low TUG 2 (observational) No serious limitations No serious limitations No serious limitations No serious limitations Not detected None $\oplus \oplus Low$ SF-36 physical co omponent summa ry 2 (observational) No serious limitations No serious limitations No serious limitations No serious limitations Not detected None $\oplus \oplus$ Low SF-36 mental cor nponent summary , 1 (observational) No serious limitations No serious limitations No serious limitations No serious limitations Not detected None ⊕⊕ Low Infection 8 (observational) No serious limitations No serious limitations No serious limitations No serious limitations Not detected Other considerations (+2) a $\oplus \oplus \oplus \oplus$ High Bone fracture 6 (observational) No serious limitations No serious limitations No serious limitations No serious limitations Not detected Other considerations (+2) a $\oplus \oplus \oplus \oplus$ High Explant 7 (observational) No serious limitations No serious limitations No serious limitations No serious limitations Not detected Other considerations (+2) a ⊕⊕⊕⊕ High Device mechanic al complications 6 (observational) No serious limitations No serious limitations No serious limitations No serious limitations Not detected Other considerations (+2) a ⊕⊕⊕⊕ High aObservational studies start at a low GRADE level because of inherent limitations in study design.
+However, we upgraded the quality of the evidence because these studies can provide high-quality evidence of adverse effects associated with an intervention, thereby allowing us to infer a strong association from even a limited number of events.
+The GRADE level for adverse events was high because we were certain that these events had occurred.

-Number of Studies (Design) Risk of Bias Inconsistency Indirectness Imprecision Publication Bias Upgrade Considerations Quality Noninfectious so oft tissue and bon e complications 2 (observational) No serious limitations No serious limitations No serious limitations No serious limitations Not detected Other considerations (+2) ^a $\oplus \oplus \oplus \oplus$ High
+Number of Studies (Design) Risk of Bias Inconsistency Indirectness Imprecision Publication Bias Upgrade Considerations Quality Noninfectious so oft tissue and bone complications 2 (observational) No serious limitations No serious limitations No serious limitations No serious limitations Not detected Other considerations (+2) a $\oplus \oplus \oplus \oplus$ High